trueos/trueos-docs/trueos-handbook/using.rst

 Scanning
 --------

-|trueos| includes `XSane <http://www.xsane.org/>`_, a graphical utility
-for managing scanners.
+While no scanning applications are included with |trueos|, there are a few options available via |appcafe|.
+One good option is `XSane <http://www.xsane.org/>`_, a graphical utility for managing scanners.
+The rest of this section describes using *XSane* for scanning.

 To use your scanner, make sure the device is plugged into the |trueos|
 system and click :menuselection:`Browse Applications --> Scanner` or type :command:`xsane` from the command line.
-A pop-up message will indicate XSane is detecting devices and will prompt you to accept the XSane license if a device is detected.
+A pop-up message indicates XSane is detecting devices and prompts you to accept the XSane license if a device is detected.
 If a device is not detected, search for your device at the
 `list of supported scanners <http://www.sane-project.org/sane-backends.html>`_.